khaled-11/Messenger-Sample/README.md

 > **Node.js & NPM**: Node.js preferred version "latest" & NPM preferred version "latest".
 If you don't have them on your machine, go to [Node.js Website](https://nodejs.org/en/) to download Node.js & NPM.

-> **FFMPEG Framework**: You need to have FFMPEG framework on your machine and accessible from the command line.
-The installation process is different for each operating system.
+> **FFMPEG Framework**: You need to have FFMPEG framework on your machine and remote server.
+This is used to transcode the audio file from the Messenger "mp4 format" to "mp3 format" for the Wit speech API.
 For windows, you can read [this article](http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/) which explains how to set it up.

+> **Local Tunnel Service**: To expose the App on your local machine to public, you need a local tunnel service.
+If you don't have one, download ngrok from [Ngrok.com](http://ngrok.com) website.

 # Installation: